 The historically popular tournaments in which grass ground was used are the US Open and Australian Open.
-These events used to have the glass courts, but now they have shifted towards other court types.
-The most prestigious event in the history of tennis Wimbledon uses the glass courts.
+These events used to have glass courts, but now they have shifted towards other court types.
+The most prestigious event in the history of tennis Wimbledon uses grass courts.

-Roger Federer and Pete Sampras are considered as the best players for the grass tennis courts.
+Roger Federer and Pete Sampras are considered the best players for the grass tennis courts.

 3. Hard Court Tennis

 Hard courts are made up of different materials with a topping of acrylic material.
 These types of tennis courts offer the best value between speed and bounce and have a rising trend too.